CMS edit user interface

 Visual Builder and All Properties editing views – Visual Builder view provides quick access to direct editing of a selection of content properties.
 All Properties editing view provides access to available properties, including more advanced ones such as access rights and language settings.

-NoteIf you also want the On-page edit view, a developer needs to set
+NoteIf you also want the On-page edit view, a developer must enable it in code.
+In

 Toggle assets pane – Toggle and pin the Assets pane.